Nautical and marine graduates have other career opportunities available aside from becoming a seafarer.

 Nautical and engineering graduates basically have the same career options.
-But the way I look at it, engineers has more opportunities due to their skills.
+But the way I look at it, engineers have more opportunities due to their skills.

 The list here is not exhaustive.
-Most of them have pays that don’t match that of on board.
-However, such career opportunities opens you to different choices.
+Most of them have pay that doesn’t match that of on board.
+However, such career opportunities open you to different choices.

 May the winds be in your favor.